hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 It is possible to add a card to communicate about an important external event you are contributing to.
 This will be visible on https://developer.hpe.com/events.
 To do so:
-1. From the CMS select Content, then Events and press New event
+1. From the CMS, on top menu bar select **Contents**, then click **Events** and press **New event**.
+This will open the Event wizard.

 <center><img src="media/guide-event-Contents-new-event.png" width="800" height="626"></center>

 3. Make sure to set:
    - Name of the event
    - Start and end date (used by the platform to order and handle upcoming/past status)
    - Type of event (Physical or virtual)
    - A picture for the event (uploaded picture or URL)
    - Leave card size to large
    - A URL to navigate to register or find out more about the event
    - The content of the card for the event using the following guidelines:
       - Title
       - Subtitle
       - Date
       - Description

 4. When ready **Save** your changes.
 5. In the editor, after a few minutes, notice the **Check for Preview** at the top right which turned into **View Preview**.
 Click **View